 There is no expiry to gift cards or Shred Sisters’ credits.
 You are able to transfer to someone else if you wish at no cost.
 Please note that there will be no refund for any gift cards or credits provided by Shred Sisters.

 Before We Ride

-- Bike Inspection There lot of bit and piece to bicycle your bike must be inspected by a professional bike mechanic, it should also be look at mid season for repair & servicing – and after a bike crash.
+- Bike Inspection There lot of bits and pieces to bicycles.
+Your bike must be inspected by a professional bike mechanic, in the spring, mid-season, and after any symptom arises or crash occurs.

 - Helmets are a must.
 Make sure you check your helmet for cracks and damage, ensuring it is properly fitted before each ride.

 - Test your brakes.
 Engage the brake levers to ensure they snap back into position after letting go.
 Test out your lever-reach (how far you need to squeeze your brakes before then engage with the brake pads), and adjust if needed.
 Double check you have sufficient brake pads for the entire length of the ride.

 - Wheels and tires.
 Make sure the tires are inflated according to the specifications on the side wall of each tire.
 Check for cuts, tears, or rips.
 Spin the wheel to ensure there is no contact with the brake pads and no wobble.